Actors, directors and designers come up with all sorts of reasons why they didn't stick to the story or reproduce the accent or the clothes:

 Restaurants claim to be bringing back “real British cheese” and it turns out to be mozzarella.
 They claim they are reviving “real British food”, but it’s all over chilli jam and rocket because it’s been given a “modern twist” or “fusion elements”.

 Or architects building housing “in keeping” with the surroundings by throwing in one “witty reference” to Victorian architecture (that red stripe!).
-Or those flats by the sea that had portholes because it’s nautical you know and rocks behind chicken wire to symbolize er er the seabed.
+Or those flats by the sea that had portholes because it’s nautical you know, and rocks behind chicken wire to symbolise er er the seabed.
 The flats were instantly christened the “tin can” and the rocks had to be taken away because they were dangerous.

 See also plans to “rebuild the Crystal Palace” by, um, not rebuilding the Crystal Palace but building something new with a couple of “Victorian” details.
 (It was dropped.)